A Detailed Beginner’s Guide to Building Web Apps with Spring Boot

 7. Connect to a Database

-Spring Boot makes it easy to connect to databases like H2, MySQL, or PostgreSQL.
-For this guide, we’ll use H2 (an in-memory database).
+Its very easy to connect with database now using Springboot.
+The framework is making it easy to connect to databases like H2, MySQL, or PostgreSQL.
+For this guide, I’ll use H2 (an in-memory database).

 Configure the Database